wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-turret.rst

 Pure Feedforward Control
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Interact with the simulation below to examine how the turret system responds when controlled by a pure feedforward controller.
+Interact with the simulation below to examine how the turret system responds when controlled pnly by a feedforward controller.

 .. note:: Feedforward-only control is not a viable control scheme for turrets!
 Do not be surprised if/when the simulation below does not behave well, even when the "correct" constants are used.

-.. note:: The WPILib SimpleMotorFeedforward

 .. note:: To change the turret setpoint, click on the desired angle along the perimeter of the turret.
 To command smooth motion, click and drag the turret's directional indicator.
 The "system noise" option introduces random (gaussian) error into the plant to provide a more realistic situation of system behavior, especially over long time-scales.

 <TODO: insert simulation here>

 To tune the feedforward controller, perform the following:

+.. note:: When "increasing" a value, multiply it by two until the expected effect is observed.
+Similarly, when "decreasing" a value, divide by two (this is called an "exponential search", and is very good for finding positive constants when we don't have a good idea of how large they should be).
+Once you find the point where the expected effect starts or stops, switch to "bumping" the value up and down by ~10% until the behavior seems to stop improving.

 1. Increase the velocity feedforward gain :math:`K_v` until the turret tracks the setpoint during smooth, slow motion.
 If the turret overshoots, reduce the gain.
 Note that the turret may "lag" the commanded motion - this is normal, and is fine so long as it moves the correct amount in total.
 2. Increase the acceleration feedforward gain :math:`K_a` until the turret no longer lags behind the setpoint during smooth, slow motion.